-Q My anxiety is worse than my depression, and I can't sleep at all at night.
+Q My anxiety is more severe than my sadness, and I can't sleep at all at night.
 Are anxiety and insomnia also part of postpartum depression?

-A Anxiety and insomnia very commonly appear together with postpartum depression.
-Even if anxiety feels more prominent than depression, they all fall within the same treatment category.
+A It is very common for anxiety and insomnia to occur together in postpartum depression.
+Even if anxiety feels more prominent than depression, both fall under the same treatment category.

 Detailed Answer

-For a significant number of postpartum depression patients, anxiety appears more prominently than sadness.
-Typical examples are repeatedly checking whether the baby has stopped breathing even though the baby is sleeping well, or an unending fear that you are going to be a bad mother.
-When this is compounded by insomnia, with difficulty falling asleep or frequent waking even after falling asleep, a vicious cycle forms in which sleep deprivation further amplifies anxiety.
-Such anxiety and insomnia are within the spectrum of postpartum depression and are addressed together within the same treatment framework.
+A significant number of patients with postpartum depression exhibit anxiety more prominently than sadness.
+Typical examples include repeatedly checking to see if the baby has stopped breathing even when they are sleeping well, or having a persistent fear that they will be a bad mother.
+When this is compounded by insomnia—difficulty falling asleep or waking up frequently even after falling asleep—a vicious cycle is created where sleep deprivation amplifies anxiety.
+Such anxiety and insomnia fall within the spectrum of postpartum depression and are addressed together within the same treatment framework.
+In Korean medicine, it is believed that a deficiency in "heart blood" prevents the mind from settling properly, leading to anxiety, palpitations, and insomnia.
+At Dongjedang, we facilitate sleep using an Ansin prescription that adds Sanjoin, Wonji, and Boksin to herbal medicines that nourish both the mind and the spleen/stomach.
+Additionally, we treat both anxiety and insomnia by using acupuncture to calm the overly excited energy of the heart.

 Related FAQs